Cookies help us deliver our services.

 The antennas here tend to change every so often as I decide to try something different.
 Antennas I have used in the not-too-distant past are a discone (general vhf/uhf receive); a turnstile (for weather satellites); a tri-band (6/2/70) vertical; I've even had the CCW active delta on top of the mast).

 This year (2024) I have decided to increase the number of QSOs I have.
 By February, I had already eclipsed the number of QSO's from the past 5, maybe 7 years.
 I had spent those years SWLing and just making the odd contact here and there when I found an interesting station.
-It is April now and I am approaching 400 QSOs - not that many really, but it's far more than I usually make in a whole year.
+It is the end of May now and I am over 700 QSOs - not that many really, but it's far more than I usually make in a whole year.
 My other intention this year was to work at least 100 DXCC entities.
-So far, I am around 75 DXCC and there are still a lot of 'easy' ones to make.
+So far, I am around 90 DXCC and there are still a lot of 'easy' ones to make.
 I'm keeping a separate log of my QSO's so they don't get lost in my main station log.
 In addition, I am keeping a visual record of these by using a map with virtual 'pins' indicating the grid locator of each station, with a different colour for each mode.
 Being somewhat nerdy, since 1996 I have been keeping statistics of Stations/DXCC/Prefixes/Grid Squares/WAS/US Counties/WAC heard.
 When you have almost 30 years of data, certain trends can be seen (such as the 11-year sunspot cycle progresses with a shift towards the higher bands or lower bands, as the minima is approached).
 Each year I set a target for myself which helps with motivation.
 The most common target I set is to beat the previous year's scores!
 I also target DXpeditions, to hear them at the least, and on as many bands/modes as possible.
 If the DXpedition is audible at a decent enough strength I may try to work it.
 With the advent of FT8, this has become a more common prospect than it used to be.

 Well, that is it, for now.
 73 and thanks for taking the time to wade through my ramblings.
 I hope to work as many of you as possible, and I never refuse a QSO.
 If you have called me and haven't heard a reply, it may be that I haven't heard/seen you

-or I have heard/seen you but I was already calling/trying to work someone.
-Hang around because I will call you as soon as I am free to do so.
-Best wishes to all, good DX, be courteous to others (if they are using a mode you do not wish to use, or do not like for whatever reason, there is no need to be nasty to them.
-There is far too much of this going on throughout the various social media platforms (FT-haters,
+Best wishes to all, good DX!
+Please be courteous to others, even if they are using a mode you do not wish to use or do not like for whatever reason, there is no need to be nasty to them.
+There is far too much of this going on throughout the various social media platforms FT-haters; Those who are phobic/nasty/deriding towards new licence holders; Those who bemoan the cheap twin band V/UHF handhelds available from a handful of FE manufacturers, usually without even trying one.
+The list goes on and on).

 Enjoy this wonderful hobby, and let others do the same!
-G4UCJ ...-.- . .
+G4UCJ, making QRM since 1982 ...-.- . .

 DX Code Of Conduct